 Australian Road Rules and Road Safety

-For your own safety, it is most important that all drivers become familiar with the Australian road rules.
-Please find below some of the main rules and safety points to consider when driving.
+For your own safety, you should get to know the Australian road rules.
+To make it easy, we’ve listed some of the most important rules and safety points to consider when driving.

-- At a roundabout all traffic must proceed in a clockwise direction.
-A vehicle already on a roundabout has right of way over any vehicles entering.
+- At a roundabout all traffic must move in a clockwise direction.
+A vehicle already in the roundabout has right of way over any vehicles entering

-- Drivers must have an alcohol reading of less than 0.05 for experienced drivers.
-Provisional drivers and young drivers may not have any alcohol before driving.
+- Drivers with a full license must have an alcohol reading of less than 0.05.
+It is illegal for provisional drivers and young drivers to have any alcohol

-- Fatigue causes many crashes in Australia.
-When driving long distances, stop and rest every 2 hours.
+- Fatigue causes many crashes in Australia, so make sure you stop and rest every 2 hours

 - Always obey speed limits, especially on winding roads

 - Be alert for wildlife and domestic animals.
 Aim to drive during the day, most of Australia’s wildlife is active from dusk to dawn and they’re notorious for wandering onto roads

 - Campervans and motorhomes are bigger than your normal car, so watch out for height indicator signs at low level crossings or car parks

 - Watch out for overhanging tree branches that might scratch or damage the campervan or motorhome